 Year 3 and 4 Learning Journey (Flying Saucers, Aliens, Supernova)

-Welcome to Year 3/4, I hope you have all had a fantastic first week back at school after the summer.
-We have lots of exciting things happening during the Autumn Term so below is a brief overview of what we will be learning together on our journey.
+We have lots of great things happening during the Spring Term 1 so below is a brief overview of what we will be learning together on our journey.

 Class 7 Flying Saucers: Tuesday with Doncaster Rovers and Wednesday